appium/appium-xcuitest-driver/docs/execute-methods.md

 ### mobile: resetSimulatedLocation

-REsets the previously set simulated geolocation value.
+Resets the previously set simulated geolocation value.
 This functionality is only available since xcuitest driver version 4.18.
 Xcode must be at version 14.3+ and iOS must be at version 16.4+.